Jinger Duggar Faces Instagram Rumors As Pregnant Jill Dillard Does Mission Work

 A post shared by jinger nicole {duggar} vuolo (@jingernicolevuolo) on

 It wasn’t too long ago that the 23-year-old newly married Duggar caused drama.
-While visiting a university in Texas with Jeremy, Mrs. Vuolo was seen sporting a pair of shorts – not a big deal if one grew up in a normal household – but a huge one if Duggars were against girls wearing pants.
+While visiting a university in Texas with Jeremy, Mrs. Vuolo was seen sporting a pair of shorts – not a big deal if one grew up in the average http://www.inquisitr.com/4096915/jinger-duggar-instagram-pregnant-jill-dillard-mission-work/household – but a huge one if Duggars were against girls wearing pants.

 Yes, that is Jinger Duggar